-What may come as a shock to you is that by placing your real estate as a key strategy in your 2015 business plan, you can accomplish the goals mentioned above.
+What may come as a shock to you is that by placing your real estate as a key strategy in your current business plan, you can accomplish the goals mentioned above.
 How?
-Well, typically real estate is the top 3 – 5 controllable expenses for any growth-oriented business.
+Well, typically real estate is the top 3 to 5 controllable expenses for any growth-oriented business.
 Most executives believe that facilities and space are a necessary expense that needs to be minimized.
 We believe however, that real estate doesn’t have to be a burdensome expense to the company, rather, it can be an investment in your strategy.
 How is this possible?
 It is possible when real estate decisions are strategic to the overall business plan.
 Then real estate becomes a significant driver to accomplishing key business goals.

 The first step in using real estate to help achieve your company goals is choosing a real estate advisor, rather than just a real estate broker.